magdalenaolczakalvarez/Project-3/README.md

 The Sojourn Analysis

-Sojourn is an Airbnb host with 231 listings in Washington, DC.
+Sojourn is an Airbnb host with 231 listings in Washington, D.C.

 ![image](https://github.com/magdalenaolczakalvarez/Project-3/assets/145025544/e99a52f0-c440-44b3-9011-fb25c42d4425)